home about me projects data resources tools publications presentations teaching

 I carried out first experiments with labelling of derivational meanings in Czech DeriNet using machine learning methods.
 As a result, the database contains five labels since its version 2.0.

-Student's Faculty Grant, MFF CUNI (principal investigator, 2019)
+Student's Faculty Grant, CUNI

 GitHub repository